 The coming subway connection is expected to have a positive impact on property values.
 This is partly because there will be easier connections to other parts of Toronto and Vaughan and partly because it will lead to more retail and commercial opportunities in the neighbourhood.
 This proposal is part of enabling that kind of positive outcome, and contributing to a prosperous neighbourhood is a critical goal for us.

-As a part of our proposal, we prepared and submitted a traffic impact report.
-Throughout this project, especially during construction we will do everything we can to minimize our impact on traffic in the area.
+As a part of our proposal, we have prepared and submitted a traffic impact report.
+We know our neighbours want us to ensure we’re doing everything we can to minimize our impact on traffic in the area.
 Furthermore, we know that the provincial government has committed to extending the Yonge Street subway to Yonge and Steeles, so we want to make sure this site, as well as the surrounding neighbourhood, is connected to future public transit.
 We will also look at potential options and opportunities for improving connectivity for people who will live and work on this site, as well as the surrounding neighbourhood, by incorporating new streets into the plan, creating new vehicle connection options, and ensuring pedestrian accessibility.

 It’s too early to say with any certainty.
 This is something we’re considering as part of the planning process.
 We do know that we’re interested in attracting residents who are excited to be a part of this vibrant community, and who are keen to support local businesses.